epics-docs/epics-docs/build-system/specifications.md

 ### Extension and Application Specific Configuration

-| The base/configure directory contains files with the default build
-  definitions and site specific build definitions.
-The extensions/configure directory contains extension specific build definitions (e.g. location of X11 and Motif libraries) and "include
-  <filename>" lines for the base/configure files.
-Likewise, the
-  <application>/configure directory contains application specific
-  build definitions and includes for the application source files.
-Build definitions such as
-| `CROSS_COMPILER_TARGET_ARCHS` can be overridden in an
-  extension or application by placing an override definition in the `<top>/configure/CONFIG_SITE` file.
+The base/configure directory contains files with the default build definitions and site specific build definitions.
+The extensions/configure directory contains extension specific build definitions (e.g. location of X11 and Motif libraries) and `include <filename>` lines for the base/configure files.
+Likewise, the `<application>/configure` directory contains application specific build definitions and includes for the application source files.
+Build definitions such as `CROSS_COMPILER_TARGET_ARCHS` can be overridden in an extension or application by placing an override definition in the `<top>/configure/CONFIG_SITE` file.

 ### RELEASE file